 Size of a file.
 Extension of a file.

-The literal translation of English is "frame," but in design there is another meaning.
 When we work with videos / animations, what we see is a lot of images in sequence with small variations between them, giving the sensation of movement.
 Each of these images is called a frame.
 Therefore, frame is the smallest part of a video / animation.